elec327/elec327.github.io/midterm_project/index.md

 <div class="alert alert-danger" role="alert">
 #### **How will it be evaluated?**

-  1. The device will be presented and demo'ed to the class (you will need evals from at least 2 other students and the professor or TAs).
+  1. The device will be presented and demoed to the class (you will need evals from at least 2 other students and the professor or TAs).
-  2. In class demos will be April 10th, 2019.
+  2. In class demos will be April 15th, 2019.
   3. Please turn in your self-criticism score (rubric given below), your code, and the size of your board.